learntocloud/learn-to-cloud/phase2/README.md

 ### Programming

     - Variables
-    - Functions (defining them, function arguments)
-    - When and how to use arrays, lists, dictionaries.
-    - Basic data types and their uses (strings, booleans etc)
+    - Data types
-    - Iteration (for loops, etc)
+    - Comments
+    - Functions
-    - Classes and OOP concepts.
+    - OOP
+    - Lists
+    - Modules
+    - Dictionaries
+    - Loops
+    - Control statements
+    - Exceptions
 ### Git
     - How to create a Git repo locally
     - How to create a GitHub repo and clone it locally.